IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/subscriptions.md

 The subscription information can either specify a type of Logistics Object or a specific Logistics Object.
 The publisher creates a [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest) from the submitted [Subscription](https://onerecord.iata.org/ns/api#Subscription).

+To subscribe to a specific Logistics Object, the subscriber must already know the URL of that object.
+This URL is typically obtained through a notification of type `LOGISTICS_OBJECT_AVAILABLE` from the publisher, which is the official mechanism for announcing the presence of a new Logistics Object and sharing its location.

 ```mermaid
   sequenceDiagram